 At the outbreak of the Second World War, Halifax’s Birney Cars carried nine million passengers yearly.
 During the war, that grew to 31 million passengers per year, requiring the purchase of an additional 23 cars.

-By 1949, Halifax was operating 86 Birney cars, before replacing the distinctive vehicles with trolley buses in 1949.
+By 1949, Halifax was operating 86 Birney cars.
 With many cities selling off their Birney fleet, Halifax was able to get an additional 62 cars second hand over the years.
 Halifax eventually ran a 100% Birney fleet consisting of 86 Birney cars.

 Birney Cars ran in Halifax until 1949, when officials replaced them with trolley buses.
 By 1969, those trolleys were gone as well, as the transit authority moved to a motor-bus fleet.